-In today’s digital age, social media has become an integral part of the lives of college students.
+In today’s digital age, social media has become an integral part of the lives of young adults.
 With the rise of influencers, platforms like Instagram, YouTube, and TikTok are flooded with content that can significantly impact the choices and behaviors of young individuals.
-This article explores the dangers associated with influencer content on college students and emphasizes the importance of building a safe saving and spending strategy for financial well-being.
+This article explores the dangers associated with influencer content on young adults and emphasizes the importance of building a safe saving and spending strategy for financial well-being.

 The Influence of Social Media

 Social media platforms have transformed the way we connect, communicate, and consume content.
-College students, in particular, are highly active on these platforms, following their favorite influencers who offer lifestyle inspiration, fashion tips, travel diaries, and more.
+Young adults, in particular, are highly active on these platforms, following their favorite influencers who offer lifestyle inspiration, fashion tips, travel diaries, and more.
 While these influencers may appear to be relatable and trustworthy, it’s essential to understand the potential risks associated with their content.

 The Allure of Quick Money